vmware-archive/cascade/README.md

 Toggling the pads should now change the values of the leds for as long as Cascade is running.

 ### DE10 Backend
-Cascade currently provides support for a single hardware backend: the [Terasic DE10 Nano SoC](de10-nano.terasic.com).
-When Cascade is run on the DE10's ARM core, instead of mapping compute and leds to virtual components, it maps them directly onto a real FPGA.
+Cascade currently provides support for a single hardware backend: the [Terasic DE10 Nano SoC](https://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&No=1046).
+When Cascade is run on the DE10's ARM core, instead of mapping compute and leds onto virtual components, it can map them directly onto a real FPGA.
 Try ssh'ing onto the ARM core, building Cascade, and starting it using the ```--march de10``` flag.
 ```
 DE10 $ ./bin/cascade --march de10
 ```